-Exchange traded notes (ETNs) are technically debt securities, but the exam may compare and contrast them to exchange traded funds (ETFs).
-Both securities provide returns based on the performance of an underlying index, but they do it in different ways.
+Exchange traded notes (ETNs) are technically debt securities, but the exam may ask you to compare and contrast them with exchange traded funds (ETFs).
+Both can provide returns tied to the performance of an underlying index, but they do it in different ways.

-When an investor purchases an ETN, they loan money to a financial institution.
-Officially structured as a debt security, an ETN represents the promise from an issuer to pay its investors the return of an index.
-Unlike ETFs, ETNs maintain a maturity date.
-This is the day the issuer must pay the index’s return to the ETN holders.
+When you buy an ETN, you’re lending money to a financial institution.
+An ETN is structured as a debt security: it’s the issuer’s promise to pay investors a return linked to an index.
+Unlike ETFs, ETNs have a maturity date.
+On that date, the issuer is obligated to pay the index-linked return to ETN holders.

-Because ETNs are considered debt instruments, they are subject to default (credit) risk.
-If the issuer goes bankrupt, its investors could lose their entire investment (for reference, here’s the story on Lehman Brothers ETNs.
-Conversely, ETFs are not subject to default risk as they represent ownership of the underlying securities in the ETF (not a promise to repay borrowed funds).
+Because ETNs are debt instruments, they’re subject to default (credit) risk.
+If the issuer goes bankrupt, investors could lose their entire investment (for reference, here’s the story on Lehman Brothers ETNs).
+By contrast, ETFs aren’t subject to issuer default risk in the same way, because an ETF represents ownership of the underlying securities held in the fund (not a promise to repay borrowed funds).

 *Most ETFs are passively managed.
 Therefore, an ETF’s portfolio involves less trading, resulting in fewer taxable transactions reported to the IRS.
 This is why ETFs are considered tax efficient.